 Also of note is Roberta Williams, who was only able to credit the women’s side with half an entry since she shares her notoriety and Wikipedia entry with her husband Ken.
 This is the where the .5 comes from in the men’s and women’s datasets – together the husband and wife team counts as a full person.
 They are credited with founding Sierra On-Line and writing and designing several games, including the popular King’s Quest series.
 Their story is partially chronicled in Hackers: Heroes of the Computer Revolution.

 The 4 male to female transsexuals in the list are Rebecca Heineman, author of Bard’s Tale III: Thief of Fate and Dragon Wars, Audrey Tang, known for the Pugs Perl 6 compiler, Sophie Wilson, designer of the instruction set for the Acorn RISC Machine, and Danielle Bunten Berry, known for the M.U.L.E. multiplayer video game written in 1983.

 So there it is.
 The most famous and revered programmers in our culture work on a variety of projects, especially compilers.
 They are well-known for only a small number projects, and the overwhelmingly vast majority of them are male.

 [Update: There have been quite a few changes to the Wikipedia page since this article was published and hit Slashdot.
 Here is the version the data came from.
-And a big thanks to everyone who left comments.
-I had missed one woman and 2 transsexuals in the dataset.
-The article and last graph have been fixed.
+And a big thanks to everyone who left comments and provided corrections.
+The article and last graph have been fixed to reflect the corrected numbers.
 Also no more trees in the background.]

 [Update 2: Rebecca Heineman was left out.
 Now fixed.
 Sorry Rebecca.]